 The 2 pieces of equipment are:

-It’s beneficial to have someone on the staff, who’s job is to manage the clock.
-If you’re a youth coach, maybe it’s a parent who doesn’t necessarily want to coach, but wants to help.
+It’s beneficial to have someone on the staff whose job is to manage the clock.
+If you’re a youth coach, maybe a parent doesn’t necessarily want to coach but wants to help.

 Have any questions about our practice script or ways to improve your practice?
 Feel free to reach out to us at [email protected].
 We love talking football!